-A backup system or recovery strategy must be developed to allow the VSCADA system to be promptly repaired after a hardware failure (e.g. bad hard disk, accidental disk formatting, broken CPU, etc...) in less time than the MTTR given in GPR007.
+A backup system and re-installation recovery strategy must be developed to allow the VSCADA system to be promptly repaired after a hardware failure (e.g. bad hard disk, accidental disk formatting, broken CPU, etc...) in less time than the MTTR given in GPR007.